2026 Statistics PhD Survey

 — Data scientist in finance

-Finally, it is important to note that job title prestige depends to a large extent on the company, which is well encapsulated in the following quote:
+Finally, it is important to note that job title prestige depends to a large extent on the specific institution:

 Yes, but only if tied to the affiliation.
 Being a professor at University X is different than University Y, and same for a Data Science Job.